Senior Portraits with Olivia | A Full-Circle Session

 I first photographed Olivia three years ago when she was a part of my Society 512 Creative Team as a freshman.
 Back then, she was just stepping into high school quietly, still discovering herself, and now here she was as a senior — grounded, self-assured, and ready to be in this moment in her own way.

-Her first outfit, which we shot down along the river’s bank, was a white dress paired with bright red cowboy boots, and created a very fashionable yet So Olivia Look.
+Her first outfit, which we shot down along the river’s bank, was a white dress paired with bright red cowboy boots, and created a very fashionable, yet So Olivia Look.

 Photographing Olivia felt less like directing and more like documenting a young woman who has grown and matured right before my eyes.
-From the butterfly garden to the falls and the ephemeral pools, each image reflects her individuality, thoughtful energy, and quiet joy.
+From the butterfly garden to the falls and the ephemeral pools, each image reflected her individuality, thoughtful energy, and quiet joy.

 Comments